DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/actions.md

 **Actions** are a basic element of the DC801 Mage Game Engine (MGE) along with [entities](entities).

 They are individual units of script behavior, such as a logic check or state management, given one after the other within a single [script](scripts).
 They each have predefined arguments, and are indicated with "SCREAMING_SNAKE_CASE."
-In the encoded game, they are 8 bytes a piece.
+In the encoded game, they are 8 bytes apiece.

-Each action requires specific JSON properties, but through [MGS Natlang](mgs/mgs_natlang), they can instead be written as one or more "natural language" patterns which can then be converted into JSON.
+Each action requires specific JSON properties, but through [MGS Natlang](mgs/mgs_natlang), they can instead be written as one or more "natural language" patterns which are then be converted into JSON.

 ## Game Management

-Handle the general state of the game, such as [loading maps](maps/map_loads), timing game actions, enabling and disabling player input, and managing save states.
+Handle the general state of the game, such as [loading maps](map_loads), timing game actions, enabling and disabling player input, and managing save states.

 - [BLOCKING_DELAY](actions/BLOCKING_DELAY)
 - [NON_BLOCKING_DELAY](actions/NON_BLOCKING_DELAY)